Computer Science

 Autumn Term Areas of Study

-Digital Life [CORE Digital Literacy & CORE IT]
+Digital Life [Digital Literacy & IT]

-House keeping: including working with our Networks and Communicating online
+Intro to Computing, including working with our Networks and Communicating online

-Computational Thinking Introduction
+Computational Thinking I

-E-Safety: Digital Footprint
+E-Safety: Digital Footprint and Online Reputation

-E-Safety: being safe online & Screentime
+Application Check E-Safety: being safe online & Screentime with Presentation Skills

 Difference between hardware and software